sf-wdi-37/breadth-first-search/README.md

 	> We can check that a tree is balanced by looking at where it has "missing children," room where nodes could have a child but don't.
 A tree is balanced if all of the missing children are at the very bottom level of the tree or just one level higher.

 1. How could you modify breadth-first search to pick out a group of nodes?
 What if you're selecting nodes based on some other characteristic instead of just the key?

+1. You run a website where users can assign creative names to colors.
+You store named colors as nodes in a self-balancing binary search tree, where the key of a node is the hex code of its color (for example: `#30af99`, `#c0ffee`).
+For a user's profile page, you'd like to show all the colors created by that user.
+How could you modify the binary search tree and a breadth-first search algorithm to find all the colors created by a particular user?